WasabiFan/pipelined-rv32i-core/README.md

 This was my second RV32I core, and first pipelined design.
 It's likely not suited for any real workloads.
 However, I do feel it is well-written and am happy with the results.

+`hart.sv` is the root module for the core. `top.sv` is the true top module, which instantiates the core with some peripherals.

 ## Features and details

 - RV32I core with 5-stage in-order pipeline